nicolefranz/MERN-Todo-List-/README.md

 # Todo List
 This To-Do List application helps users manage their tasks efficiently.
 Users can add new tasks, mark tasks as complete, edit existing tasks, and delete tasks they no longer need.

+# Tutorial Video
+This project was developed following the tutorial available [here](https://youtu.be/giXuiotopO0)

 ## Project Link [here](https://mern-todo-list-bory.onrender.com/)

 ## Tech Stack